service-portal/x-archive/README.md

 ### Service Portal
 Service Portal contains of two parts:
-- *Framework*: a set of APIs and [Angular.js](https://angularjs.org/) services and directives that help to render portals.
+- *Framework*: a set of APIs and Angular.js services and directives that help to render portals.
-- *Portals*: a group of pages linked by their `page id`.
-For example: `[your instance]/sp_config` is a Portal that contains a set tools to help you configure and create and mantain widgets.
+- *Portals*: a group of pages linked by their pageId.
+For example: `sp_config` is a Portal contains a set tools to help you configure and create and mantain widgets.

 ### Portal Configuration